Every protein linked to neurodegeneration

 Supplement

-Single-target drugs fail a multi-layer disease.
-The framework predicts that interventions touching more layers, at lower intensity, will outperform those hitting one layer hard.
+Single-target drugs have struggled with a multi-layer disease.
+If this model is right, interventions touching more layers at lower intensity may outperform those hitting one layer hard.

 Why some brains fail faster